lilive/Freeplane-Jumper/README.md

 ## TODO - Ideas

-**Legend**:
+*Legend:
 [ ] = To do
 [?] = Not done, is it a good idea to do it ?
-[n] = (n is a number) To do, lower number means higher priority
+[n] = (n is a number) To do, lower number means higher priority*

-**List**
-[2] Don't copy node content
-[2] Don't use keyboard shortcuts that conflict with common ones like Ctrl-A, Ctrl-V, Ctrl-C
+[1] Options to search in node notes, details, attributes
-[ ] Center the selected node in Freeplane main windows, restore the map when the dialog close.
+[ ] Option to center the map on the selected result as the results list is browsed with the arrow keys
-[ ] Allow to order results by level
+[ ] Option to order results by level
-[ ] Allow to search entire words
+[ ] Option to search entire words only
-[1] Allow to do the search not only in node text, but in branch text.
-[1] Allow to search in node notes, details, attributes
+[ ] Spacing or lines between results
+[ ] Selected result background color option
 [?]
+Don't buffer node content (The plain text for each node is buffered to speed up the search.
+Do we really need it?)
+[?]
 Allow to search only in nodes with the same style than the currently selected node.
 Or provide a style selector.

+[X] Allow to do the search not only in node text, but in branch text.
 [X] Show nodes parents in the search result list.
+[X] Don't use keyboard shortcuts that conflict with common ones like Ctrl-A, Ctrl-V, Ctrl-C [X] Choose the size of the anscestors display in transversal mode

 **This is WIP.
 Let me know what you think or propose improvements !**